ChoudharyRamesh/Force-Directed-Graph-Layout/README.md

 # Force-Directed-Graph-Layout
-A Qt graph plotter application based on force directed algorithm.
+A graph plotter application based on force directed algorithm.